Gender Equality & Sport+ Conference 2025

 Session 6: parallel sessions

-One of two parallel conference sessions are offered, providing participants with the opportunity to engage in an audience-led Q&A or expert led workshop designed to foster dialogue, reflection, and problem solving.
+One of two parallel conference sessions were offered, providing participants with the opportunity to engage in an audience-led Q&A or expert led workshop designed to foster dialogue, reflection, and problem solving.

 Q&A Panel: Current Research Landscape on Women’s Health and Sport